Custom Model Configuration

 }

 The model will automatically be available as user.My-Embedding-Model.
-To mark it as an embedding model, use the pull CLI instead:
+To mark it as an embedding model, use the manual registration flags on pull:

 --recipe llamacpp \